akka/akka-projection/docs/src/main/paradox/flow.md

 An Akka Streams `FlowWithContext` can be used instead of a handler for processing the envelopes with at-least-once semantics.

+The following example is using the `CassandraProjection` but the flow would be the same if used with `JdbcProjection` or `SlickProjection`.

 Scala
 :  @@snip [CassandraProjectionDocExample.scala](/examples/src/test/scala/docs/cassandra/CassandraProjectionDocExample.scala) { #atLeastOnceFlow }